FlorentRu/Staples-Inspired-AI-Practical-Answers-for-Office-Needs/README.md

 # Staples-Inspired Q&A with Falcon-7B-Instruct

-This repository showcases a **question-answering system** built on the [Falcon-7B-Instruct](https://huggingface.co/tiiuae/falcon-7b-instruct) large language model.
+This repository showcases a **question-answering system** built on an large language model.
 The system is designed to handle questions about **office setup, printers, and other topics** relevant to small businesses or home offices—echoing the domain interests of Staples or similar office-supply companies.

 ---